This article was first published in May 2023 and has been revised to focus on new information about sun protection in 2024.

 All chemical sunscreens in the US that are labeled as broad-spectrum contain avobenzone.
 However, even when patients use them reliably, they get tan because of the lack of protection from the full gamut of UVA wavelengths.
 For patients with melasma, this is a very important factor.

-In the US, we have wonderful mineral sunblocks that use zinc oxide and titanium dioxide to reflect the UV light off the skin.
+In the US, we have wonderful mineral sunblocks that use zinc oxide and titanium dioxide to both absorb UV light and reflect the UV light off the skin.
 These ingredients are pretty good at shielding against some of the wavelengths of UVA.
-Because the formulations vary so much, it’s best to sample several to find one that is not too thick, too white, or too sticky.
-Use a product with the highest percentage of zinc oxide you can find that is cosmetically acceptable—preferably higher than 10%.
+Because the formulations vary so much, it’s best to sample several to find one that is not too thick, too white, or too sticky – all shortcomings of mineral sunscreens.

 What about protection from visible light?